AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 # Character Species

-T {{width:5px}} here are many species that make up the peoples of Sumiriku, who come in all manner of shapes and sizes and are spread all across the lands.
+T {{width:5px}}here are many species that make up the peoples of Sumiriku, who come in all manner of shapes and sizes and are spread all across the lands.
 Each of these species have their own unique traits, quirks, and abilities, which each species puts to great use.
 From the mountains, to the rivers and seas, to the mystical forests, to the skies themselves, if you explore you will find families and communities all over Sumiriku.

 In this section you will find details on the appearance, culture, and traits of each of Sumiriku's fourteen different species, as well as mechanical details for playing as each of these species.
 There are also a selection of variant options presented called Aberrant Forms, beings who have been altered by otherworldly forces.